nebuly-ai/optimate/notebooks/autoboost/README.md

 - Tensorflow
 - ONNX

-Examples of how to use nebullvm are shown for each of these frameworks.
+Examples of how to use `AutoBoost` are shown for each of these frameworks.

 In each folder we provide links to google colab where you can easily test the notebooks.
 If you want to test them on your own hardware, you can follow the guide below.